-Two months after McKnight reported the FBI's concerns on Markon, OCC initiated a legal review of the program in response to inquiries that DEA had recently received about the program from the OIG.
-Specifically, in late July 2013, DEA's CCM Section Chief assigned a senior CCM attorney (Senior Attorney 2) to review whether the DEA's use of administrative subpoenas in Markon was overbroad in preparation for an upcoming meeting with the OIG.
-Senior Attorney 2 sent his legal assessment in two lengthy emails to the CCM Section Chief and OCC senior manager, Maura Quinn.100
+Two months after McKnight reported the FBI's concerns on CCC initiated a legal review of the program in response to inquiries that DEA had recently received about the program from the OIG.
+Specifically, in late July 2013, DEA's CCM Section Chief assigned a senior CCM attorney (Senior Attorney 2) to review whether the DEA's use of administrative subpoenas in Coverbroad in preparation for an upcoming meeting with the OIG.
+Senior Attorney 2 sent his legal assessment in two lengthy emails to the CCM Section Chief and OCC senior manager, Maura Quinn.
+100